karenpayneoregon/appsettings-basics/readme.md

 - Currently there is
-    - A data provider example
+    - A data provider example for
+      - Sql-Server
+      - Access
     - A EF Core 5 example
 - Proper usage is to keep, in this case SqlServerConnectionLibrary project in this solution, when needed for your solution reference this project's DLL